-I was working on one of the project where client was not satisfied with existing drupal search as it was not able to meet their requirement on the site.
-So they decided to go with Apache solr.
+I was working on one of the projects where the client was not satisfied with the existing drupal search as it was not able to meet their requirements on the site.
+So they decided to go with Apache Solr.

-Those who are not aware of what exactly it is, I would like to give them a very basic introduction or a description about what it does.
+Those who are not aware of what exactly it is, I would like to give them a very basic introduction or a description of what it does.

-Apache solr is an open source search platform built upon java library.
-It’s one of the most popular search platform used by most websites so that it can search and index across the site and return related content based on search query.
+Apache Solr is an open-source search platform built upon java library.
+It’s one of the most popular search platform used by most websites so that it can search and index across the site and return related content based on the search query.

 For more detailed information, please visit http://lucene.apache.org/solr/

 So let’s begin with solr installation.
-To install Solr on windows system, machine should have [JRE] Java Runtime Environment with the right version.
+To install Solr on the windows system, the machine should have [JRE] Java Runtime Environment with the right version.

 Step 1: Go to cmd prompt and check for JRE with correct version.

 If JRE is available in your system it will show you the version.
 If not then you have to install JRE

 Step 2: Download require solr version from below url